terminatorul/xref-tag/README.md

       `cscope`.
 You can give source files as `targets...`, but scanning for nested `#include`s will not be the same, as the file is not compiled, so you should avoid this usage when possible.

-      To ensure that all dependency `#include`s are parsed, with system headers, load the '**xref-tag.gcc-dep**' tool (see bellow) in the SCons build environment.
-This will append `gcc` and `g++` command options to always output the list of `#include` dependencies when source files are compiled.
+      To ensure all dependency `#include`s are known, including  system headers, load the '**xref-tag.gcc-dep**' tool (see bellow) in the build environment.
+It will append `gcc` and `g++` options to output the list of `#include`s when source files are compiled.
 With this mechanism however you will need to run tag generation a second time after the first build and after any `#include` line changes in a source file, see [ParseDepends()](https://scons.org/doc/production/HTML/scons-user.html#idm1236)
       function in SCons user manual for this issue.

-      After the cross-reference fils is generated, you can use `cscope` command in the same directory to find symbols from the source files and their uses in the given targets.
+      After the cross-reference fils is generated, use `cscope` command in the same directory to find symbols and references.
-      `cscope` command will update the cross-reference file before usbefore use.
+      `cscope` command will update the cross-reference file before before use.
 But if you move things around in your project and change the include directories, or you add new source files, `cscope` will not know about it untill your regenerate the `xref-file` with SCons.
 Some editors integrate with `cscope` to get access to the refrences for navigation while editing.